 We define the following focal plane pixel systems, together with their usual purpose (although one may still use e.g. FP-2.0 with XRCF ACIS data, etc.).
-The coordinate systems are defined in terms of their physical pixel size at the nominal flight focal length f=10065.0 mm.
+The coordinate systems are defined in terms of their physical pixel size at the nominal flight focal length f = 10065.0 mm.
 The corresponding angular sizes are also given, but the actual angular size will be different for XRCF/HRMA and XRCF/TMA data.

+We define systems for the nicely rounded pixel sizes and for the accurate actual pixel sizes.
 We've decided to use the mean actual pixel sizes for the flight system.
 Thus, the size of an HRC-I pixel at the nominal focal distance of 10065.0 mm is 0.132 arcseconds, so 0.132 arcseconds is defined as the FP-2.1 pixel size (even if the detector is moved well off focus).
 The HRC-S detector has a maximum linear extent of over 48500 pixels.
 When making sky coordinates for such a detector, we must define a square pixel plane (to allow for the roll angle).
-However, for technical software reasons we prefer to define a plane whose total number of pixels can fit in a 4-byte signed integer.
-We therefore define a new focal system which is 46000 pixels square.
-This loses 5 taps on either end, which are outside the coated area of the MCP.
+We choose a 65536 pixel sided plane, defined as FP-2.3.
+This plane has a total of 4.3 gigapixels, slightly more than can fit in a 4-byte signed integer.
+We therefore recommend not making full resolution full frame image files in this coordinate system.